“Dirty Dollars” by David Bruser and Jesse McLean, with data analysis by Andrew Bailey

 – ==== ====

 This member of the public doesn’t want to see biofuels (the insane practice of producing food not for human consumption but for vehicle fuel) produced anywhere, anytime.
 Yes, Roughage is also used, but not only.
-Putting that aside, The article presents a good, clear look at the professional scam artists – good Corporatocracy citizens – who operate with impunity.
+Putting that aside, The article presents a good, clear look at the professional scam artists – good Corporatocracy citizens – who operate with impunity throughout various industries.
 The article makes it clear that this problem will not go away.
 Even the example given of what could be a model for the federal government, namely the city of Toronto, reveals that corporations just can’t be prevented from exploiting and abusing citizens.

 The authors ask: “How tough do you get on environment violators when they are also large employers operating in towns and cities that depend on them for jobs and a tax base to fund schools and other essential services?”
 Which is about the same as the authors declaring that neoliberal capitalism (almost absolute freedom for corporations) doesn’t work.

 Then there’s this obscenity:

 “Ontario government fails to stop Nestlé’s billion-litre water grab” That was the headline of the November 30th email I received from the Council of Canadians.
 I’m already boycotting Nestlé, so I won’t bother signing a pledge to do so, which people are invited to do on the CoC website.
 But I did pass on (sign and send) a form letter, via petition, which I read and agree with, to the gangster Liberal Party politician who represents my riding, apparently.
 And I added a few words: